 See more 2013 photos:

-Irrigate is a creative placemaking collaboration between Springboard for the Arts, Twin Cities Local Initiatives Support Corporation and the City of St. Paul.
-Irrigate is an artist-led creative placemaking* initiative spanning the six miles of the Central Corridor Light Rail line in Saint Paul during the years of its construction.
-By mobilizing artists to engage in their community, Irrigate is changing the landscape of the Central Corridor with color, art, surprise, creativity and fun.
-Robyn manages Irrigate’s social media communications on facebook and twitter.
+Irrigate was a creative placemaking collaboration between Springboard for the Arts, Twin Cities Local Initiatives Support Corporation and the City of St. Paul.
+Irrigate was an artist-led creative placemaking* initiative spanning the six miles of the Central Corridor Light Rail line in Saint Paul during the years of its construction.
+By mobilizing artists to engage in their community, Irrigate changed the landscape of the Central Corridor with color, art, surprise, creativity and fun.
+Robyn managed Irrigate’s social media communications on facebook and twitter.